Zoe-R27/Patterns/README.md

 To run the tests, you can right-click on the package(directory) and choose `Run Tests in...`.

-## Description and Analysis of Patterns
+## Brief Description and Analysis of Patterns

+More detailed descriptions of the patterns can be found in the `PatternExplaination` directory.

 ### Adapter
 An example of this can be found in the service package.